-Communicating Research Results
+Academic Writing and Communicating Research Results

-- other scientists within the same discipline.
+- other researchers within the same discipline;

-- the general public.
+- the general public, including the media.